fhiso/legacy-format/dates.md

 {.example}  If a person is said to have married in the 1910s, it is fairly clear this refers to a decade and therefore the *precision range* is 10 years.
-However if the person was said to have married in the 1900s, this might mean the decade or the century.
+However if the person is said to have married in the 1900s, this might mean the decade or the century.
 Without further context, the intended *precision range* is unclear.